 Pollen, peanuts, dust mites.
 These things aren't poisonous - so why do some people's bodies act like they are?
-In this episode, we'll find out what happens during an allergic reaction and hear about new treatments.
+In this episode, we'll find out what happens during an allergic reaction, explore why only some people have allergies and hear about new treatments.
 Plus: a brand new Moment of Um answers the question "Why do sunsets have so many colors?" and we'll read a new group of listeners to be added to the Brains Honor Roll!
 Brains On is sponsored today by Acer Swift 5 (...more

 Circadian rhythms keep our bodies on schedule.
 But what about the rest of the animal and plant world?
 Turns out, most living things run on similar cycles.
 In this episode we take a look at why some animals hibernate.
 There’s also an interview with a plant.
 Wait, what?!?
 You read that right: A PLANT!!!
 All that and a trip back to pre-history, to see how staying up late might have helped mammals survive all those dinosaurs.
 Three-word hint: nocturnal bottleneck hypothesis.

-Have you ever played a video game?
-Of course you have, what a silly question.
-You know how important music can be when it comes to gaming.
+If you’ve ever played a video game, you know how important music can be when it comes to gaming.
 But what if you choose to play without music?
-Or, what if you replace the music with your own soundtrack?
 How does that affect your playing?
 We’re going to dig into the psychology of video game music, explain how the interactivity of video game music works and figure out what “8-bit” means.

 In this milestone of an episode, we ask why people seem to love the number 100 so much.
-We also learn some amazing tricks involving the number 100 from a mathemagician.
-And fan favorite Gungador goes from Most Epic Fighting Battle Realm to a much more challenging setting: high school.
-Gungador fan art We had to bring Gungador back for this tale of math and dancing after the amazing response we got to our Gungador vs. the Sound Wave story.
-Here are some of our listeners’ illustrations of that epi...more
+We also learn some amazing tricks involving the number 100 and fan favorite Gungador goes from Most Epic Fighting Battle Realm to a much more challenging setting: high school.

-Sandy is a mutant snail whose shell coils to the left instead of the right.
 For humans, being left-handed or right-handed can definitely affect the way we experience life.
 Usually, that mismatch is just a minor nuisance — but sometimes, sidedness can change the future of an entire species, as is the case for Sandy.
-High school senior Alex Bairstow from Carlsbad, California found a very odd European garden snail.
-This kind of snail is usually dextral, meaning its shell is coiled up on the right s...more

 Two of our planet’s most amazing animals go head to head in our latest debate.
 We’re asking you to decide which animal reigns supreme.
 Is it the eight-armed, three hearted, shape-shifting octopus?
 Or the speed-swimming, echolocating, super-jumping dolphin?
 Listen along as Marc argues for #TeamOctopus and Sanden fights for #TeamDolphin.
 We’ll learn amazing facts about both sides along the way.
+Which side are you on?
+Vote here!
 Plus an aquatic Mystery Sound, some deep-sea stand up comedy and a Mom...more

-Frankenstein has become a pop culture mainstay and it all started off as a novel written by an 18-year-old woman written in the early 1800s.
 As we celebrate the 200th anniversary of the novel’s publication, we look at how Mary Shelley was inspired by science and how the lessons of the book still resonate with the scientific world today.
-For more on electricity, check out our four-part series from December.
-And if curious to learn more about de-extinction, you can check out our episode where we t...more

-We all know what happens when you get a cut or scrape.
-You get a scab, you try not to pick at it, and then after a little while it heals.
-But what’s really going on under that scab?
 What superpowers does our skin have to repair itself?
 And what about other animals like salamanders that can do some pretty extreme healing?
 We’re going under the skin for this one.
-Right-click to download episode transcript.
-This episode was originally released on October 29, 2015.
-Listen to that version here: ...more

 Looking for more awesome podcasts to listen to?
 We're bringing you a special bonus episode today to let you know about some of the other podcasts that you might want to check out.
 And if you want to find lots of other podcasts for kids you can always head to applepodcasts.com/kids